! -- Google Tag Manager --> <! -- End Google Tag Manager --> <! -- Heap Analytics --> <! -- End Heap -->

-There are many 3PLs that have complex pricing models and hidden fees, so you risk not knowing how much fulfillment actually costs until you get the bill.
-This is risky and doesn’t allow you to forecast revenue and budget appropriately.
+There are many 3PLs that have complex pricing models and hidden fees, so you risk not knowing how much fulfillment actually costs until you get the final bill.
+This is risky and doesn’t allow you to predict revenue and budget appropriately.

-To combat this, look for a 3PL with clear and transparent pricing, and ask about additional fees for things like workorders, inspection, receiving, and other commonly overlooked fees.
+To combat this, look for a 3PL with clear and transparent pricing, and ask about additional charges for things like work orders, inspection, receiving, and other commonly overlooked fees.

-Having a distributed warehouse network helps you fulfill quickly, affordably, and on-time.
-Ask about where their warehouse locations are, so you can gauge how well a 3PL can serve your customer base.
+Having a distributed warehouse network helps you fulfill quickly, affordably, and on time.
+Ask where their warehouse locations are so you can gauge how well a 3PL can serve your customer base.

-Identify the cities and states that the majority of your orders originate from.
+Identify the cities and states where the majority of your orders originate.
 Look for a partner who has locations in these areas, with additional locations to ensure nationwide coverage.

-Managing data and information is crucial, because you need real-time insight into your inventory and fulfillment.
+Data management is crucial because you need real-time insight into your inventory and fulfillment.
 Your fulfillment partner should provide a dashboard of reports you can monitor.
 Ideally, they’ll also have a dedicated system that combines data from your 3PL with your sales channels, manufacturers, and warehouses.

 Look for a partner that offers dedicated customer support, quick service, access to a proprietary portal, and a professional warehouse network.